TomatenKuchenDEV/docs/docs/privatevoice.md

 `permission remove <User>`

+Alternatively, you can use the select menu in your private channel.

 ### Add a moderator

 Moderators can, like the owner, use all private channel commands.

 They also have Stream permissions.

 `permission addmod <User>`

+Alternatively, you can use the select menu in your private channel.

 ### Remove a moderator

 `permission removemod <User>`

+Alternatively, you can use the select menu in your private channel.

 ### Set the user limit